 Although not governed by the Laws of the Gods, the Watchers of the Free Worlds are funded by Olympia, in chief by the distribution of longevity drugs to its members.
 The watchers of each Free World are a global organization of accomplished adventurers who are paid to enforce the tenets of the Free World Declaration.
 The Watchers guard conjunctions and act as customs men for trade between the Free Worlds.
 For example, they deny passage to any living creature that is not native of Terra, or an elf, or a dwarf.
 They do not permit the transportation of hippogriffs, wyverns, or destriers, for example, so that interplanetary travelers cannot take such mounts through conjunctions to continue their journeys on the other side.
 The Watchers hope to stop hellspawn from spreading across the Free Worlds.
 Hellspawn exist in significant numbers only on Clarus.

 Not all conjunctions on the Free Worlds are known to the Watchers, but when those that are known open up, Watchers show up with clip-boards and assistants, checking everyone and everything that passes through.
-Sometimes they might levy taxes in accordance with local laws.
+Sometimes they might levy taxes in accordance with local laws, but no such taxes are required by any Olympian law.
 In Clarus, some conjunctions occur in the Outlands.
 These, too, are monitored by the Watchers, but doing so forced a practical agreement with black orcs, who now share the profit from such exercises.